 Such systems are, however, barely mentioned in international and national energy scenarios, and remain poorly-used to date.
 Heat from nuclear plants accounted for only 0.17% in 2014 (0.11 ) of the heat supplied to the European Union’s DH systems .
 There are many explanations for this low market share.
 The most commonly quoted is the often long distance between nuclear sites and urban areas.
 From a technical viewpoint, however, previous research suggests that technical improvements in DH technologies (e.g. low thermal conductivity of modern insulation materials) may make it possible to transport hot water over long distances (up to 100 km) with affordable heat losses (below 2% ).

-Coupled with the rising awareness of the urgency to mitigate climate change, this has led to a renewed interest (see Figure 1, depicting the systems that have recently been explored in the European Union, either by energy companies, national authorities or researchers).
+Coupled with the rising awareness of the urgency to mitigate climate change, this has led to a renewed interest.
 Interestingly, CNNC (Chinese National Nuclear Corporation) is currently considering supplying dense urban areas with heat-only reactors (pool-type, maximum 100°C heat ).

 The United Kingdom is focusing on another alternative: small and modular reactors (SMR ) producing both electricity and heat for DH purposes.
 In the United States, this kind of system is often referred to as a nuclear hybrid system.
 Several researchers have highlighted their potential, including steam transfer from SMR to biochemical refineries (which are currently burning biomass for power and 250°C heat generation ).